wwwwwwari/debian-setup-scripts/Setup.md

 Pull out the LAN cable

-`sudo ip route` if the 'default' line still contains `eth0` do the two following commands
+`sudo ip route` and if the 'default' line still contains `eth0` do the two following commands

 `sudo ip route del default`